tshepang/blog/content/2010-review.md

 you will be so glad you are not in the very uncomfortable situation the lead finds self in.

+My favorite performance is that of Guy Pearce, who plays someone who can't create new memories and has to rely on notes, in *Memento*.

 [Iron Man 2]: @/iron-man-2.md